willstMSFT/microsoft-365-docs/copilot/copilot-best-in-class.md

 ---
 title: Get your data ready for Microsoft 365 Copilot with E5 license
 description: The Best in Class deployment for Microsoft 365 Copilot uses a E5 license, SharePoint Advanced Management, and Microsoft Purview.
 These services help your organization get ready for Copilot.
 This IT admin guide helps you prevent oversharing, declutter data sources, and monitor site changes.
-Get your organization and data ready for Copilot by following the steps in this article. f1.keywords: microsoft.ai, m365copilot
+Get your organization and data ready for Copilot by following the steps in this article. f1.keywords:
 - NOCSH
 ms.author: mandia
 author: MandiOhlinger
-manager: laurawi
+manager: dougeby
 ms.date: 10/14/2024
 audience: Admin
-ms.topic:
+ms.topic: get-started
 ms.service: microsoft-365-copilot
 ms.localizationpriority: medium
 ms.collection: